DoomArena: A framework for Testing AI Agents Against Evolving Security Threats: Related Work

-3) Multiple attack support, 4) Ability to include new agentic tasks/environments as plug-ins, 5) Fine-grained threat modeling for tagging specific malicious components, and 6) Modular design for task-agnostic attack integration.
 DoomArena is the only agentic security testing framework that satisfies all six criteria.
-This comprehensive approach enables the development of generic attacker agents, the ability to easily combine several previously published attacks for fine-grained security testing, and the ability to analyze trade-offs between various vulnerabilities.
+This comprehensive approach enables the development of generic attacker agents, the ability to easily combine several previously published attacks for fine-grained security testing, and the ability to analyze tradeoffs between various vulnerabilities.